 When you separate it from the competition, there’s nothing wrong with the 2012 Dodge Caliber’s interior.
-The front seats are roomy, and the back seats can fit two adults comfortably, though there’s space for three.
+The front seats are roomy, and the back seats can fit two adults comfortably.
 The cargo area is also large enough to meet most shoppers’ needs.
 However, the Caliber falls short of the space and interior quality seen in small cars like the Honda Fit and the Ford Focus.

 - "Caliber's interior is class-competitive for materials quality and fit and finish.
 Surfaces are padded where they count, and most plastics are nicely grained." -- Consumer Guide

 - "Despite a makeover two years ago that added some soft-touch materials in key areas, the Caliber's interior is still made up of large swaths of hard plastic that's subpar for even this segment of inexpensive compacts." -- Edmunds

 Dodge Caliber Pictures

 Reviewers are divided on the 2012 Dodge Caliber's front seats.
 Some like the space and support that they find up front, while others counter that the elevated driving position feels odd in an affordable small car.
 Still, those high, chair-like seats make entry and exit easy.
 One drawback, however, is that the Caliber doesn’t come with a telescopic steering wheel, which means some drivers may have difficulty finding a comfortable position.
 In the back, most test drivers agree that the Caliber has room that’s average for the class, but they like the reclining rear seatbacks that are available on upper trims.